getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

         return resp.json()

-From here you can augment your `/webhook` endpoint to handle other events in the future, make requests to Sentry from elsewhere in your app, and implemented the integrated features your customers most desire.
+From here you can augment your `/webhook` endpoint to handle other events in the future, make requests to Sentry from elsewhere in your app, and implement the integrated features your customers most desire.

 ## UI Components